zonemaster/zonemaster/docs/specifications/tests/Methods.md

 This is an external method that can be used by test cases.

-This method mirrors, and must mirror, Test Case [BASIC01], but without the messages.
+This method must, in general, use the same algorithm as Test Case [BASIC01], but without the messages.

 ### Inputs